Welcome back!

 Don’t have an account?
 Subscribe now

-There are ten myths surrounding consulting case interview prep process that are important to recognize.
-Much of this advice is expanded in The Consulting Offer where we teach participants in more depth why these misconceptions exist and how participants can increase their chances of succeeding in consulting case interviews.
+There are ten myths surrounding the consulting case interview prep process that are important to recognize.
+Much of this advice is expanded in The Consulting Offer, where we teach participants in more depth why these misconceptions exist and how participants can increase their chances of succeeding in consulting case interviews.

-#1 The more unique your profile, the easier it is to network with associates and recruiters from consulting firms.
+Case Interview Myth #1 – The more unique your profile, the easier it is to network with associates and recruiters from consulting firms.

 This unique profile can have the opposite of the desired effect because you may not fit the typical mold or template that recruiters are trained to look for.

-Having a unique profile means that you are going to want to avoid junior consultants/recruiters as much as possible as you are networking as part of case interview prep process.
+Having a unique profile means that you are going to want to avoid junior consultants and recruiters as much as possible while you are networking as part of the case interview preparation process.

 The junior person does not have the authority to make decisions regarding unique profiles.
-The key to getting an interview with major consulting firms like McKinsey, BCG, Bain, Deloitte S&O, PwC Consulting and Deals, etc. is to speak with the right people, and in the case of experienced hires, that right person would be a partner.
-Partners at major consulting firms do not have to prove themselves to anyone, so they don’t mind taking calculated risks on inviting applicants to interview, and are equipped to assess applicants and make personnel decisions even when the resume doesn’t match the template.
+The key to getting an interview with major consulting firms like McKinsey, BCG, Bain, Deloitte S&O, PwC Consulting and Deals, and so on is to speak with the right people, and in the case of experienced hires, that right person would be a partner.
+Partners at major consulting firms do not have to prove themselves to anyone, so they don’t mind taking calculated risks in inviting applicants to interview and are equipped to assess applicants and make personnel decisions even when the resume doesn’t match the template.

-#2 An MBA from a great school makes your case interview prep process easy, including automatically getting you an interview and maybe even an offer.
+Case Interview Myth #2 – An MBA from a great school makes your case interview preparation process easy, including automatically getting you an interview and maybe even an offer.

-There is a difference between getting an interview with major consulting firms like McKinsey, BCG, Bain, Deloitte S&O, PwC Consulting and Deals, etc. and getting an offer.
+There is a difference between getting an interview with major consulting firms like McKinsey, BCG, Bain, Deloitte S&O, PwC Consulting and Deals, and so on and getting an offer.
 Being an MBA candidate improves your profile.
-MBA resumes are the norm, they are more likely to check the boxes and essentially work their way through a conveyor belt leading to interviews.
+MBA on a resume is the norm.
+MBA resumes are more likely to check the boxes and work their way through a conveyor belt leading to interviews.
 However, an interview with your target consulting firm is not a guaranteed offer.
 Not even close.
 That may seem counterintuitive, but an MBA does not change or improve your ability to interview.
 Impressing your interviewer is what gets you an offer.
 A good MBA could get you an interview.
-So your case interview prep process may get a little easier in terms of you being able to get an interview, but you will need to work just as hard and smart to secure an offer.
+So, your case interview preparation process may get a little easier in terms of you being able to get an interview, but you will need to work just as hard and smart to secure an offer.

-#3 MBA, PhD, undergraduate and experienced hire case interview prep experiences are the same.
+Case Interview Myth #3 MBA – PhD, undergraduate and experienced hire case interview preparation experiences are the same.

-#4 The most important grade on your resume is your MBA grade point average (GPA).
+Case Interview Myth #4 – The most important grade on your resume is your MBA grade point average (GPA).

 On your consulting resume, you will list three different grades: your undergraduate GPA, your MBA GPA (some schools have them, others don’t), and your GMAT/GRE score.
 Of all these grades, your undergraduate GPA is by far the most important.
 Most consulting firms will not hire anyone with an undergraduate GPA under 3.6.
 The reason it is so important is because it opens a window into who you are, your life, and your ability to be consistent over three to four years.
 This grade indicates to a firm whether you will strive for excellence and whether you are committed to your studies.

-#5 An exceptional MBA erases a poor undergraduate degree.
+Case Interview Myth #5 – An exceptional MBA erases a poor undergraduate degree.

-This myth is deeply connected to the fourth myth discussed above.
-In most instances, an exceptional MBA GPA does not change a firm’s perception of you if you had a poor undergraduate GPA.
+This myth is deeply connected to the fourth myth discussed earlier.
+In most instances, an exceptional MBA GPA does not change a firm’s perception of you if you have a poor undergraduate GPA.
 There are exceptions to every rule.
 For example, let’s say you graduated with a 2.4 GPA from a community college and then got into Yale or Harvard.
-If the grades at Darden and Harvard are exceptional (top 1% of your class), we may rethink a poor undergraduate GPA.
-This indicates a huge change in you or your circumstance.
+If the grades at Yale or Harvard are exceptional (top 1% of your class), we may rethink a poor undergraduate GPA.
+This indicates a huge change in you or your circumstances.
 Something has shifted, making you capable of being more accountable for your studies.
-So the MBA grades have to be truly exceptional, versus just exceptional.
+So, the MBA grades have to be truly exceptional versus just exceptional.

-#6 The best way to allocate study time in your consulting case interview preparation is 90% on cases, 8% on FIT, and 2% on communication.
+Case Interview Myth #6 – The best way to allocate study time in your consulting case interview preparation is 90% on cases, 8% on FIT, and 2% on communication.

 In preparing for a consulting case interview, remember that communication is the most important aspect to focus on.
 You may have all of the answers, but that does not matter unless you are able to effectively communicate them.
-People rely on you to have the information and understanding necessary to be effective in your rol, so it’s important to communicate information in a way that conveys confidence in understanding.
-Distinguish between content (cases, fit stories etc.) and your delivery and presence (communication).
+People rely on you to have the information and understanding necessary to be effective in your role, so it’s important to communicate information in a way that conveys confidence in understanding.
+Distinguish between content (cases, fit stories, and so on) and your delivery and presence (communication).
 You will need to be equally good at both.

-#7 Networking during case interview prep process is about getting referrals.
+Case Interview Myth #7 – Networking during the case interview preparation process is about getting referrals.

-#8 Leadership within context of consulting case interviews is about having a leadership role or title.
+Case Interview Myth #8 – Leadership within the context of consulting case interviews is about having a leadership role or title.

 Many people take roles in their respective organizations because they are trying to show leadership experience.
 This can make some partners hesitant to hire you because it can make you come across as someone who only wants the title as a way to bolster your consulting resume.